 Its medics, who operate as the Red Crescent in Islamic countries, still provide assistance in times of conflict around the world.
 Today is Henry Dunant's birthday and Red Cross Day so we are toasting both Henry and his brave organisation with a Red Lion.

 Victory in Europe (VE) Day celebrates the 8th May 1945 when, at 3pm, the UK's then-Prime Minister, Sir Winston Churchill, gave his famous radio broadcast announcing the end of WWII in Europe after Nazi Germany's unconditional surrender the day before.

 The news that, after almost six years of war, life could start to return to normal brought spontaneous celebrations across the country.
 Even the Queen, then Princess Elizabeth, and her sister Princess Margaret, joined in after slipping out of Buckingham Palace unnoticed.

-We suggest you celebrate VE Day with one of these 12 cocktails from the 1940s:
+We suggest you remember VE Day and drink to the end of all wars with one of these 12 cocktails from the 1940s:

 Irish Coffee (discovered in 1947)

 Black Russian (1949 by Gustav Tops in Brussels)

 Mai Tai (1944 by Victor "Trader Vic" Bergeron)